aatishb/p5-vue-starter/README.md

 We can then access the data in the p5 sketch using the variable `parent.data`.
 Since this is an object, `parent.data.x` and `parent.data.y` will give you the individual x & y values.

 Ideally, the sketches should not modify the `data` directly, in keeping with the principle of [one-way data flow](https://vuejs.org/v2/guide/components-props.html#One-Way-Data-Flow).
-Although this will technically work (i.e. if you modify the parent data in the child sketch, the other components will react accordingly), this is considered an [anti-pattern in Vue](https://antenna.io/blog/2018/01/state-management-in-vue-js) as it can easily lead to bugs.
+Although this will technically work (i.e. if you modify the parent data in the child sketch, the other components will react accordingly), this is considered a [bad practice](https://antenna.io/blog/2018/01/state-management-in-vue-js) in Vue as it can easily lead to bugs.

 ## Two Way Binding Between Parent & p5 Sketch

 Sometimes, we might want two-way communication between the p5 sketches and the parent, where the sketches can react to the data *and* update the data as well.
 Instead of directly modifying the data object from the sketch, a better practice is for the sketch component to emit an update event which asks the top layer to change the data.
 We listen for this event in the top layer, and respond by updating the data.

 To set this up in Vue, we need to create the p5 component as follows: